 - Bread – We used Brioche, but any thick, bread loaf will work.

 - Eggs – These help lock in moisture, creating the moist center and crisp outside we love.

 - Milk – For an extra rich taste, we use whole milk, but skim milk or a milk alternative can be used in its place.

-- Half and Half – This creates an extra creamy and decadent taste.
+- Heavy Cream – This creates an extra creamy and decadent taste.

 - Vanilla Extract – Used to sweeten the recipe.

 - Sea Salt – Helps enhance the flavor of the rest of the ingredients.

 - Butter – Forms the base of the caramel sauce.

 - Brown Sugar – Combines with butter for a sweet flavor and soft sauce.

 How to Make Easy French Toast in a Skillet